aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/footnotes/get/_index.md

 ﻿---
 title: "Get a footnote from a Word document"
+second_title: " online"
+articleTitle: "Get a footnote"
+linktitle: "Get a footnote"
 type: docs
 url: /footnotes/get/
-description: "Get a footnote from a Word document"
+description: "Get a footnote from a Word document programmatically via Cloud API."
 weight: 20
 ---

-Returns a footnote from a Word document.
+This REST API returns a footnote from a Word document.

 ## Get a footnote from a Word document REST API